xeaone/element/README.md

 - Chrome Android

 ## Note
-Loader uses `XHR` and `new Function` to load on-demand and execute modules.
+Loader uses `XHR` and `new Function` to load modules on-demand.
 If your worried about security please read the linked articles.
-In summary the articles support not using new Function/eval to process client input.
-So as long as your only importing local modules (Loader enforces this) then the safety concern is eliminated.
+In summary it is okay to use new Function/eval but only if your not to trying to process client input.
+So as long as your only importing your packages/modules then any safety concern is eliminated.

 **Resources:**
 - http://2ality.com/2014/01/eval.html